-Term Definition Absolute Barometric Relative barometric pressure, corrected to sea-level.
-To compare Pressure pressure conditions from one location to another, meteorologists correct pressure to sea-level conditions.
-Because the air pressure decreases as you rise in altitude, the sea-level corrected pressure (the pressure your location would be at if located at sea-level) is generally higher than your measured pressure.
-Accuracy Accuracy is defined as the ability of a measurement to match the actual value of the quantity being measured.
-HectoPascals (hPa) Pressure units in SI (international system) units of measurement.
-Same as millibars (1 hPa = 1 mbar) Hygrometer A hygrometer is a device that measures relative humidity.
+Term Definition Accuracy Accuracy is defined as the ability of a measurement to match the actual value of the quantity being measured.
+Hygrometer A hygrometer is a device that measures relative humidity.
 Relative humidity is a term used to describe the amount or percentage of water vapor that exists in air.
-Inches of Mercury (inHg) Pressure in Imperial units of measure.
-1 inch of mercury = 33.86 millibars Radio Controlled Clock The United States government distributes time-of-day to the public (RCC) using radio broadcasts.
+Radio Controlled Clock (RCC) The United States government distributes time-of-day to the public using radio broadcasts.
 The low frequency (LF) station WWVB is located in Fort Collins, Colorado and broadcasts on 60 kHz.
 The high frequency (HF) stations WWV and WWVH are located in Colorado and Hawaii respectively, and broadcast on five different frequencies ranging from 2.5 to 20 MHz.
 At least one HF signal should always be usable at any given time anywhere in the United States.
 Range Range is defined as the amount or extent a value can be measured.
-Relative Barometric Measured barometric pressure relative to your location or ambient Pressure conditions.
-Resolution Resolution is defined as the number of significant digits (decimal places) to which a value is being reliably measured.
+Resolution Resolution is defined as the number of significant digits (december places) to which a value is being reliably measured.
 Wind Vane A wind vane is a device that measures the direction of the wind.
 The wind vane is usually combined with the anemometer.
 Wind direction is the direction from which the wind is blowing.